gskdhiman/Classification-using-LSTM/README.md

         Download the testing dataset from [here](https://www.cs.umb.edu/~smimarog/textmining/datasets/r8-test-stemmed.txt)<br>
         Place both the files in a folder named <em> Dataset </em> in the current directory<br>

-2.Run lstm.py after successfully download the google news vectors and the r8 dataset.
+#### Run lstm.py after successfully download the google news vectors and the r8 dataset.

 `python lstm.py`

-3.Inspect the output.csv file generated for results.The result will be shown on the console also.
+#### Inspect the output.csv file generated for results.The result will be shown on the console also.